CodeChain-io/codechain/spec/JSON-RPC.md

 # Specification

 ## ping
-Sends ping to check whether CodeChain's RPC server is responding or not
+Sends ping to check whether CodeChain's RPC server is responding or not.

 ### Params
 No parameters